lindsive/liri-node-app/README.md

 LIRI is a CLI app that takes in a user's search parameter, and return them the search results.

 The purpose if LIRI is to help the user find information on a song, music artist, or movie, all in one place.
-All the user needs, is to type in one of the commands and what they are searching for.
+All the user needs to do is to type in one of the commands and what they are searching for.

 This LIRI app utilizes Node, API calls, NPMs, and JavaScript.